sjohner/serverless-resume/README.md

 The goal is to create your very own resume and publish it as a public website.
 For this you are going to use AWS serverless technologies.

 The solution will look similar to the following diagram.
-You will use Amazon S3 storage and CloudFront to serve your static site.
+You will use Amazon S3 static website storage to publish your static site.
+By using CloudFront, your newly created resume website will be delivered more locally to consumers, thus improving access speed for downloading the content.
+A nice side effect is that it allows you to securely deliver your website via SSL.

 In order for the visitors to get in touch with you, you will need a contact form.
+Since S3 static website storage does not allow dynamic content, you will make use of AWS Lambda functions to provide this functionality.
 Completing the form will trigger an AWS Lambda function which in turn sends you an email with the form content.
-An example of this can be found here [https://d1hv5lii4xzlzo.cloudfront.net/](https://d1hv5lii4xzlzo.cloudfront.net/)
+Sending the email is done by using Amazon Simple Email Service.
+Check out an example of a resume webiste if you want to see it in action.  [https://d1hv5lii4xzlzo.cloudfront.net/](https://d1hv5lii4xzlzo.cloudfront.net/)

 ![Lab Overview](images/Lab_Overview.png)

 ## Some important side notes

-*   Always select **region EU (Frankfurt) eu-central-1** to deploy your resource.
+* Since your accounts are only allowed to create resources in the EU (Frankfurt) eu-central-1 region, make sure you change the region accordingly.
+Always select **region EU (Frankfurt) eu-central-1** to deploy your resource.
-*   There is a [Google Sheets document available](https://docs.google.com/spreadsheets/d/1gHl6J_weZPpGoVSe850mGb1zTAI5aH3rNVbWeCZVkx0/edit?usp=sharing) where you can document the resources you created in the AWS account. **Please add all the resources you create to the spreadsheet**
+* Students cannot create or modify identity and access related configuration in the Powercoders AWS account.
+Therefor the necessary Lambda execution roles required to complete this lab have already been created for you.
+In case you are working on this lab in your own AWS account you will need to create the corresponding Lambda execution role and assign it the corresponding policies to access CloudWatch and Amazon SES.

 ## More information about Cloud and AWS